 Overview Arithmetic and geometric sequences are introduced and their applications are studied.
 Simple relationships between variable quantities are reviewed and these are used to introduce the key concepts of a function and its graph.
 Quadratic functions and index rules are revised.
 The study of inferential statistics begins in this unit with a review of the fundamentals of probability and the introduction of the concepts of conditional probability and independence.
 The algebraic expansion of powers of a binomial are found using the binomial theorem.
 Prerequisites / Recommended Prior Study / Assumed Knowledge Assumed Knowledge: Successful completion of Year 9 Extension Mathematics.
-Topics Studied: Students will undertake studies in the following QCAA topics: Arithmetic sequences Functions Review of quadratic relationships Inverse proportions Powers, polynomials, and graphs of relations Language of events and sets Review of probability, Conditional probability and independence Binomial expansion, indices and the index laws Arithmetic and geometric sequences and series Assessment: Students will complete 4 Formative assessment pieces.
+Topics Studied: Students will undertake studies in the following QCAA topics: Assessment: Students will complete 4 Formative assessment pieces.
 Students will complete 4 Summative assessment pieces.